Clarkson 'horrified' for hurt caused by hate-filled Markle column

-British television presenter Jeremy Clarkson says he is “horrified to have caused so much hurt” after a hate-filled column he wrote about Meghan Markle attracted more than 12,000 complaints.
+British TV presenter Jeremy Clarkson says he is “horrified to have caused so much hurt” after a hate-filled column he wrote about Meghan Markle attracted more than 12,000 complaints.

-In his Sunday column in The Sun, Clarkson wrote of Meghan: “I hate her.
-Not like I hate (Scottish First Minister) Nicola Sturgeon or (serial killer) Rose West.
+In his Sunday column in British tabloid The Sun, Clarkson wrote of Meghan: “I hate her.
+Not like I hate [Scottish First Minister] Nicola Sturgeon or [serial killer] Rose West.
 I hate her on a cellular level.”

 “At night, I’m unable to sleep as I lie there, grinding my teeth and dreaming of the day when she is made to parade naked through the streets of every town in Britain while the crowds chant, ‘Shame!’ and throw lumps of excrement at her.